Kambi Group: Operations

-Kambi employs over 800 staff across offices in its headquarters in Malta, with offices in Bucharest, Philadelphia, London, Manila, Sydney, Stockholm and Upsala.
+Kambi employs over 800 staff across offices in its headquarters in Malta, with offices in Bucharest, Philadelphia, London, Manila, Sydney, Stockholm and Uppsala.
 Licensed in Alderney, Malta, Spain and the UK and certified in Alderney, Estonia, Denmark, Italy, Malta, Spain and the UK, Kambi currently provide their services to operators in Europe, Asia and Latin America and has seen revenue increase by 70% in 2014, 32% in 2015 and 17% in 2016.

 The company provides a software platform with front end user interface, odds compiling, customer intelligence and risk management.
 In 2017, they partnered with Bulgaria's National Lottery in order to provide the latter with software for their 7777.bg brand.

 Partnerships

 On 27 July 2016, Kambi announced an agreement with the Spanish international gaming group R Franco to provide its omni-channel service.
 Kambi Group plc partnered with Novomatic Lottery Solutions on 18 October 2016 to provide a powerful full-service gaming solution to government regulated lotteries.
 24 November 2016 also saw Kambi sign an agreement with Apuestas Internacionales, S.A. de C.V. for the provision of multi-channel sports betting service for the brand "PlayCity".
 7 February 2017 saw Kambi sign an agreement with Greentube Novomatic Interactive.

 In August 2021, Kambi entered a multi-year partnership with Bahamas-based operator Island Luck.
 As part of the deal Kambi will become Island Luck's official sports betting partner.

 In December 2021, Kambi entered a multi-year partnership with Affinity Interactive to provide them access to Kambi's proprietary software platform.

 In February 2022, Kambi extended their partnership with Kindred until 2026.
+The relationship was affected by Kindred's 2023 decision to develop an in-house sportsbook, and after Kindred's 2024 acquisition by La Française des Jeux the cooperation continued through Kambi's Odds Feed+ product rather than its full platform.